manosbatsis/corda-testacles/README.md

 see the [Test Containers](testcontainers/) section.

-Corda Testacles is tested against both Corda Open Source and Enterprise versions 4.5 and up.
+Corda Testacles is tested against both Corda Open Source and Enterprise, versions 4.5 or later.

 Checkout the documentation at https://manosbatsis.github.io/corda-testacles for more info.